OSGeoLabBp/tutorials/english/data_processing/numephem.rst

 Download RINEX navigation files the first 5 days in 2019
 	./get_nav.sh 2019 1 5

-Count the ephemeris of the different satellite system
+Count the ephemerides of the different satellite systems
 	./numephem.sh

-And the results
+And the results:
 	brdm0010.19p 402 1191 4637 750

 	brdm0020.19p 394 1185 4671 733